Practice graphing virtual energy values.

 - Have your pupils research different types of energy (e.g., metabolic, potential, kinetic, electric) and describe them using written or sketched examples.
 Make sure that they research potential and kinetic energy because these concepts will be used throughout this unit.

 The pupils who enjoyed this lesson might be interested in exploring this career pathway:

 - Health Science

-- Create a program to be introduced to the LEGO® Education SPIKE™ Prime line graphing tool
+- Create a program that will introduce pupils to the LEGO® Education SPIKE™ Prime’s line graphing tool

 - Graph data coming from virtual energy values

 Device with the LEGO Education SPIKE App installed